LoopKit/loopdocs/docs/browser/other-apps.md

     {align="center"}

 1. Wait a minute or two for the action to finish
+    * If you see the green check (:octicons-check-circle-fill-16:{: .passed })  continue to the next section
     * If you see the red `X` (:octicons-x-circle-fill-16:{: .failed }):
         * Use the Browser Build Errors page to resolve the error, then repeat the Action
         * [Quick Reference for Browser Build Errors](bb-errors.md#quick-reference-for-browser-build-errors){: target="_blank" }